Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Methodology

 \subsubsection{Description}

 In Algorithm \ref{algo:LINEX}, we show the steps of our method LINEX.
-The input to the method is the example we want to explain $\bm{x}$, the black-box predictor, a few thresholds that we describe next and $k$ (local) environments whose creation is described in Section \ref{sec:env}.
+The input is the example we want to explain $\bm{x}$, the black-box predictor, a few thresholds that we describe next and $k$ (local) environments whose creation is described in Section \ref{sec:env}.
 In the algorithm we iteratively learn a constrained least squares predictor for each environment, where the final (local) linear predictor is the sum of these individual predictors.
 In each iteration when computing the contribution of environment $e_i$ to the final summed predictor, the most recent contributions of the other predictors are summed and the residual is optimized subject to the constraints.
-The first constraint is a standard lasso type constraint which tries to keep the final predictor sparse as is also seen in LIME.
+The first constraint is a standard lasso type constraint which tries to keep the final predictor sparse as in LIME.

 \textbf{Why $l_{\infty}$ constraint?} The second constraint is more unique and is a $l_{\infty}$ constraint on the predictor of just the current environment.
 This constraint as we prove in Section \ref{sec:theory} is essential for obtaining robust predictors.
 To intuitively understand why this is the case consider we have two environments.
 In this case if the optimal predictors for a feature in each environment have opposite signs, then the Nash equilibrium (NE) is when each predictor takes $+\gamma$ or $-\gamma$ values as they try to force the sum to have the same sign as them. \emph{In other words, features that have a disagreement in even the direction of their impact are eliminated by our method}.
 LIME type methods on the other hand would simply choose some form of average value of the predictors which may be a risky choice especially for actionability/recourse given that the directions change so abruptly.
 On the other hand, if the optimal predictors for a feature in the two environments have the same sign, the lower absolute valued predictor would be chosen (assuming $\gamma$ is greater) making it a careful choice.
 The reasoning for this and a discussion involving more than two environments is given in Section \ref{sec:theory}.